 Spiritual Currency – Energy powers our brains, hearts, thoughts, hopes and beliefs.
 There are different types and levels of this energy.
 There is energy for: the physical body, mental processes, emotional sustenance and participating in high soul activity.
 Higher emotional powers are the ones that, when we don’t understand them, can contribute to a sense of being lost and lack of connection to our stage in life.
 Whereas when we do develop a higher emotional life of service we live with a sense of peace.

-Stages in Life – life changes us.
+Stages in Life – Life changes us.
 You have a scar on your chin you didn’t have when you were 10 years old.
 You have habits you formed in your youth and goals you established as a young man.
-With time we enter into another stage of life with new highlights and emerging capabilities.
-Often times from lack of understanding we experience these changes (puberty, mid-life, children, marriage, the urge to find meaning…) as burdens or defects.
+Over time we grow into another stage of life.
+Each stage has its new highlights and emerging capabilities.
+Often times from lack of understanding we experience emotional and physical changes (puberty, mid-life, children, marriage, the urge to find meaning…) as burdens or defects.
 Not true.
-Lots of guys have a whole range of experiences and feelings that might not be normal from a macho point of view.
+They are challenges to put yourself out there.
+To create your own Satisfaction.
+To share Your Best Ego.
 Don’t limit yourself.

 Functions of the Soul– The soul is employee of the month – every month of every year.
 The soulis reliable and always in the moment.
 Never yearning for the good old days or dreading its future.
 The soul takes the energy we connect it to and gets the most out of it.